Maddam Sir: Plot

-A month later, Pushpa and Karishma meet Urmila Mahadev Mhatre in Mumbai: Haseena's lookalike, a Marathi vada pav seller.
-Karishma plans to take Urmila to Lucknow, pretending that she is Haseena Malik; this will help her catch Haseena’s killers.
-Urmila is actually Haseena in disguise, who was following orders from secret agent Ajay to catch the terrorists involved in the attempt on her life.
-They want the hard disk with sensitive information about the agents, which could be a threat to national security if it fell into the wrong hands.
-Bakshi suspects Anubhav, but changes his mind when Anubhav saves Haseena from goons.
-Haseena trusts Anubhav, and reveals her identity to him.
-Karishma learns about the hard disk, and Anubhav tells her to guard it carefully.
-Haseena soon discovers that Anubhav is behind everything; she steals the hard disk from Karishma and confronts Anubhav, publicly calling him a traitor.
-She shoots Anubhav, who shoots her back; Haseena loses her memory and starts considering herself urmila.
-Karishma destroys the hard disk and kills Anubhav, but Haseena has forgotten everything.
-She regains her memory during a fight, and rejoins her MPT team.
+A month later, Pushpa and Karishma meet Urmila Mahadev Mhatre in Mumbai, Haseena's lookalike, and a Marathi vada pav seller.
+Karishma takes Urmila to Lucknow, posing her as Haseena to catch Haseena's killers.
+Urmila is actually Haseena in disguise, working for secret agent Ajay to catch terrorists seeking the hard disk, whose contents threaten national security.
+Haseena suspects Anubhav, but changes her mind after Anubhav saves her from goons.
+Haseena reveals her identity to Anubhav and learns of the hard disk.
+However, she discovers that Anubhav is behind the plot, steals the disk from Karishma and publicly brands him a traitor.
+Karishma destroys the disk, then Haseena and Karishma shoot Anubhav; Haseena loses her memory and believes she is Urmila but later she regains her memory and rejoins the MPT.

-Amar Vidrohi and his team join the MPT, leading to rivalry between the two teams.
-Cheeta and Santosh declare their love, and Haseena goes underground to clear her name.
-Amar realizes that the MPT belongs to Haseena’s team, and leaves.
-Misri Pandey returns as the new SHO, but she and her politician uncle framed Haseena.
-They are arrested, and Haseena returns.
+Amar Vidrohi and his team join the MPT, creating rivalry.
+Cheeta and Santosh fall in love, while Haseena goes underground to clear her name.
+Amar eventually recognises that the MPT belongs to Haseena's team and leaves.
+Misri Pandey becomes the new SHO, but she and her politician uncle frame Haseena.
+They are arrested, allowing Haseena to return.

-Karishma’s twin sister, Kaushalya (aka Kareena), who ran away with the money their father had saved for Karishma's admission to the police force in order to become an actress, returns to Lucknow.
-She needs Karishma to train her in police tactics for her upcoming film, in which she plays a female cop.
-Kareena befriends the MPT team, and Haseena asks them to swap their roles to help them understand the challenges faced in each other’s professions.
-Karishma forgives Kareena and reconciles with her after learning about her sacrifices for their father.
-The MPT team later learns that Kareena is unwittingly being used as a suicide bomber by a terrorist group and saves her.
-Kareena bids farewell to the MPT team and leaves for Chennai to pursue her career.
+Karishma's twin sister Kaushalya (Kareena), who had run away with money their father saved for Karishma's police admission to pursue acting, returns to Lucknow.
+She asks Karishma to train her for a film in which she plays a police officer.
+Kareena befriends the MPT team, and Haseena arranges for the officers to exchange roles with her to understand one another's challenges.
+Karishma forgives her after learning of her sacrifices for their father.
+The team then discovers that terrorists are unwittingly using Kareena as a suicide bomber and saves her.
+Kareena leaves for Chennai to pursue acting.